 Brian Solberg (department head)

 The health major is designed to prepare students to serve as professionals in the field of health, wellness, and fitness.
-Our graduates are well prepared to serve as teachers, researchers, or health practitioners in university, corporate, or commercial settings where exercise programming is a primary focus.
-Students may select a teaching or a health and fitness promotion major.
+Our graduates are well prepared to serve as researchers or health practitioners in university, corporate, or commercial settings where exercise programming is a primary focus.

 Required for a minor: HLTH 100, 125, 201, 233, 249, 352, 358, 465; PE 190.